developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/api/index.md

 ####RETURN VALUES
 None.

-Error and debug messages will be logged to the Android logging system which then can be viewed and filtered by the logcat command.
+Error and debug messages will be logged to the Android logging system, which then can be viewed and filtered by the logcat command.
 You can use logcat from an ADB shell to view the log messages, e.g.

 	$ adb logcat -s DWAPI